Filing for Divorce in Arizona (Do’s and Don’ts)

 - Credit reports from each of the three major credit reporting agencies

 It is important to gather these documents before you tell your spouse that you want a divorce because it can be difficult for you to get this information from your spouse after you file.
 When you do file for divorce, you will need to make financial disclosures.
-Your attorney will need these and any other important financial documents to help you to prepare your paperwork.
-If you wait to ask for them, it can make the divorce process longer.
+Your attorney will need these and any other important financial documents to help you to prepare your Arizona divorce papers.
+If you wait to ask for them, it can make the Arizona divorce process longer.

 Many people are unprepared for how their finances will be impacted when they divorce.
 It is a good idea for you to take your financial documents with you to a financial advisor.
 A financial advisor can help you to understand how your divorce may impact your finances and assist you with creating a realistic budget and savings plan so that your divorce will not have as large of an impact on your credit and your lifestyle.